-Table 3: Examples of corporate reductions of high-GWP HFCs126
+Table 4: Examples of corporate reductions of high-GWP HFCs138

-COMPANIES ACHIEVEMENTS & GOALS PepsiCo 127 240,000 HFC-free units HFC-free equipment in 30 countries with 100% natural refrigerants in Turkey since 2009 and Russia since 2011 The Coca-Cola Company 128 1,700,000 HFC-free units as of January 2016 100% HFC-free insulating foam for new refrigeration equipment 100% HFC-free new cold drink equipment purchases as of the end of 2015 Red Bull 129 457,000 ECO-Coolers (more than 50% of all units) as of the end of 2013 Procurement 100% hydrocarbon since 2010 Unilever 130 800,000 HFC-free freezers in 2012 Working with their subsidiary Ben & Jerry's to roll out hydrocarbon ice cream freezers in U.S. McDonalds 131 3,300 HFC-free meat freezers, frozen food storage, reach-ins & salad refrigerated display cases 2012.
-Investing in ammonia industrial refrigeration in U.S. Nestlé 132 11,000 hydrocarbon ice cream freezers in Europe, Australia, Spain, Malaysia, Chile, and the U.S. Nestlé uses natural refrigerants in 90% of its industrial food processing refrigeration Heineken 133 130,000 hydrocarbon refrigerated beverage displays Aiming for 50% reduction in carbon footprint of installed refrigerators by 2020 Sobeys 134 "Natural Refrigerant Commitment" requires that CO 2 refrigeration systems are installed in all new full-service stores Whirlpool 135 HFC-1233zd(E) in all U.S. refrigerator and freezer manufacturing facilities by end of 2014 Equivalent to removing more than 400,000 cars from the road
+COMPANIES ACHIEVEMENTS & GOALS PepsiCo 139 240,000 HFC-free units HFC-free equipment in 30 countries with 100% natural refrigerants in Turkey since 2009 and Russia since 2011 The Coca-Cola Company 140 1,700,000 HFC-free units as of January 2016 100% HFC-free insulating foam for new refrigeration equipment 100% HFC-free new cold drink equipment purchases as of the end of 2015 Red Bull 141 457,000 ECO-Coolers (more than 50% of all units) as of the end of 2013 Procurement 100% hydrocarbon since 2010 Unilever 142 800,000 HFC-free freezers in 2012 Working with their subsidiary Ben & Jerry's to roll out hydrocarbon ice cream freezers in U.S. McDonalds 143 3,300 HFC-free meat freezers, frozen food storage, reach-ins & salad refrigerated display cases 2012.
+Investing in ammonia industrial refrigeration in U.S. Nestlé 144 11,000 hydrocarbon ice cream freezers in Europe, Australia, Spain, Malaysia, Chile, and the U.S. Nestlé uses natural refrigerants in 90% of its industrial food processing refrigeration Heineken 145 130,000 hydrocarbon refrigerated beverage displays Aiming for 50% reduction in carbon footprint of installed refrigerators by 2020 Sobeys 146 "Natural Refrigerant Commitment" requires that CO 2 refrigeration systems are installed in all new full-service stores Whirlpool 147 HFO-1233zd(E) in all U.S. refrigerator and freezer manufacturing facilities by end of 2014 Equivalent to removing more than 400,000 cars from the road

-8. A growing number of nations and regions are phasing down HFCs ahead of an amendment
+8. Nations and regions are phasing down HFCs ahead of the amendment

-Support to phase down HFCs is also growing at the national and regional levels.
-See Figure 7 and Table 4.
-China, the U.S., and the E.U., the top three global consumers of HFCs, have all announced new policies and regulations to control and reduce HFC emissions.
-136 In May 2014, the State Council of China announced that they would strengthen their management of HFC emissions and accelerate the destruction and replacement of HFCs, as part of the action plan to implement the energy conservation and emission reduction targets of the 12th five-year plan.
-137 China's action plan is expected to reduce HFC emissions by 0.28 Gt CO2-eq by 2015.
-138 The E.U.
+Support to phase down HFCs has been growing at the national and regional levels.
+See Figure 8 and Table 5.
+China, the U.S., and the E.U., the top three global consumers of HFCs, had all announced new policies and regulations to control and reduce HFC emissions.
+148 In May 2014, the State Council of China announced they would strengthen their management of HFC emissions and accelerate the destruction and replacement of HFCs as part of the action plan to implement the energy conservation and emission reduction targets of the 12th Five-Year Plan.
+149 China's action plan is expected to reduce HFC emissions by 0.28 Gt CO2-eq by 2015.
+150 The E.U.
 HFC regulations ("F-Gas Directive"), which went into effect on 1 January 2015, will phase down HFCs by 79%, from the baseline 2009-2012 levels, by 2030.
-139 In addition, as part of its regulatory regime to control HFCs, the European Directive on mobile air conditioning systems requires the use of refrigerants with GWPs less than 150; new type vehicles sold in the E.U. are covered as of 1 January 2013, and all vehicles sold in the E.U. will be covered by 2017.
-140 Global adoption of the best available technologies and alternatives required under existing E.U., U.S., or Japanese regulations would reduce cumulative (2015-2050) HFC emissions by 50% or more compared to the proposed North American HFC Amendment.
-141
+151 In addition, as part of its regulatory regime to control HFCs, the European Directive on mobile air conditioning systems requires the use of refrigerants with GWPs less than 150; new type vehicles sold in the E.U. are covered as of 1 January 2013, and all vehicles sold in the E.U. will be covered by 2017.
+152 Global adoption of the best available technologies and alternatives required under existing E.U., U.S., or Japanese regulations would reduce cumulative (2015-2050) HFC emissions by 50% or more compared to the proposed North American HFC Amendment.
+153

-Fig. 7: Map of countries with existing HFC regulations (dark green)
+Fig. 8: Map of countries with existing HFC regulations (dark green) leading up to Kigali